Storware/vprotect-manual/planning/high-availability.md

 # High Availability

 In this scenario, we are going to set up two vProtect servers in High Availability, Active/Passive mode.
-This is possible with using techniques such as pacemaker, corosync and DRBD.
+This is possible by using techniques such as pacemaker, corosync and DRBD.
 At least basic understanding of these is highly desirable.
-This how to is intended for RPM based systems such as Red Hat / CentOS.
+This how-to is intended for RPM-based systems such as Red Hat / CentOS.
 If you run vProtect on different OS you may need to refer to your distribution docs.

 Our environment is built of the following elements: